 Burst pressure test shall be performed at the maximum exposure temperature by increasing the internal pressure until the required burst pressure is reached.

-Burst pressure testing at lower temperatures may be performed, when a factor corresponding to differences in material properties between test and maximum exposure temperature is taken into account.
+Burst pressure testing at lower temperatures can be performed, when a factor corresponding to differences in material properties between test and maximum exposure temperature is taken into account.

 After the 15 minutes hold-time, the pressure shall be further increased until rupture occurs and the pressure at rupture shall be recorded.